 Timing for advanced, longer combos is still as precise as ever, with some

-characters being very execution-heavy (Akuma, for one).
+characters being very execution-heavy (Akuma and Geese, appropriately so).
 However, if you're not savvy enough

 to hit those longer combos... there are several powerhouses that